calliope-project/euro-calliope/README.md

 ## At a glance

-Euro-calliope models the European electricity system with each location representing an administrative unit.
+euro-calliope models the European electricity system with each location representing an administrative unit.
 It can be built on three spatial resolutions: on the continental level as a single location, on the national level with 34 locations, and on the regional level with 497 locations.
 On each node, renewable generation capacities (wind, solar, bioenergy) and balancing capacities (battery, hydrogen) can be built.
-In addition, hydro electricity and pumped hydro storage capacities can be built up the the extent to which they exist today.
+In addition, hydro electricity and pumped hydro storage capacities can be built up to the extent to which they exist today.
 All capacities are used to satisfy electricity demand on all locations which is based on historic data.
 Locations are connected through transmission lines of unrestricted capacity.
-Using Calliope, the model is formulated as a linear optimisation problem with total monetary cost of all capacities as the minimisation objective.
+Using [Calliope](https://www.callio.pe), the model is formulated as a linear optimisation problem with total monetary cost of all capacities as the minimisation objective.
 All elements of euro-calliope can be manipulated either by changing the configuration in `config/default.yaml` or by manipulating the build workflow before building the model.

 ## Get ready to build the model